lidiapsp/Sales-Performance-Analysis-at-RevoGrocers/README.md

 - Google BigQuery (SQL)

 ## 📁 Files
--  pdf: Key insights and recommendations
+-  pptx: Key insights and recommendations
 -  docx: All SQL queries used for analysis

 ## 📌 Key Insights